Abolitionism in Brazil: Debates in the Chamber of Deputies

-On August 23, 1871, before the publication of the Free Womb Law (promulgated on the following month, guaranteeing freedom to the children of slaves born in Brazil), the Senate decided, in a plenary session, to authorize the release of the nation's slaves, whose services were given in usufruct to the Crown, regardless of compensation.

 The last years before the abolition of slavery were tumultuous in the Chamber of Deputies.
 Trying to speed up the emancipation process, bills were introduced to encourage the end of slavery through compensation.
 On July 15, 1884, Congressman Antônio Felício dos Santos presented Bill No. 51 "making provision for the re-registration of all slaves until July 1885, leaving free those who were not registered and whose value would be arbitrated according to the process of the law for liberation by the emancipation fund."
 The emancipation fund sought to gather, in a pecuniary manner, resources to obtain as many manumissions as possible.
 The indemnity would ensure the legitimacy of private property, a principle denied after the Abolition Law was promulgated, by declassifying the slave as an object, a property.
 This fund was created by the Free Womb Law, in its article 3.
 The bill proposed by Deputy Antônio Felício dos Santos had, therefore, as its primary function, the end of slavery, for the simple fact that if the required new registration was not carried out, the slave owner would lose possession of the slave, leaving him only the just compensation, provided for by the emancipation fund.